DTU-Byg/11034/README.md

 The information booklets are in the process of being converted to markdown.
 In the mean

 ##  BIM Awesome
 We are at an exciting point in BIM at the moment, it is a real moment where the future is being defined in front of our eyes.
+We are trying to bring together some of these developments in a list repo called [bim awesome](https://dtu-byg.github.io/BIM-awesome/)

 ## Standards
 This course is possible because of a large community of humans who have been passionate about supporting standards in the AEC for a very long time.
 The main organisation representing these people and the needs for standardisaiton in the AEC is the awesome [BuildingSmart](https://www.buildingsmart.org/).
 BuildingSmart are responsible for the development of several core interoperability tools that make this course possible they include.